 Isolating and Transporting Those Who are Sick

-- Staff and students should not come to school if he or she is ill, and they should notify school officials (e.g., the designated COVID-19 point of contact) if he or she becomes ill with COVID-19 symptoms, test positive for COVID-19, or have been exposed to someone with COVID-19 symptoms or a confirmed or suspected case.
+- Staff and students should not come to school if they are ill, and they should notify school officials (e.g., the designated COVID-19 point of contact) if they become ill with COVID-19 symptoms, test positive for COVID-19, or have been exposed to someone with COVID-19 symptoms or a confirmed or suspected case.

 - If a staff member is ill or recognizes an ill student, immediately separate staff and student with COVID-19 symptoms (such as fever, cough, or shortness of breath) at school.
 The sick individual should be isolated promptly in a room separate from others.
 If a separate room is not available, maintain at least a 6-foot distance between ill persons.

 - Individuals who are sick may be evaluated by the school nurse (or designated personnel).
 The school nurse must wear proper personal protective equipment (PPE) (see below) when dealing with a sick individual.
-After such evaluation by school nurse (designated personnel) student or staff member maybe dismissed to home or to a healthcare facility depending on how severe his or her symptoms are.
+After such evaluation by school nurse (designated personnel) students or staff members may be dismissed to home or to a healthcare facility depending on how severe their symptoms are.

 - School administrators, school nurse, or other designated personnel should identify an isolation room or area to separate anyone who has COVID-19 symptoms.
 School nurses and other designated personnel should use Standard and Transmission-Based Precautions when caring for ill students or staff.
 Please see section on Implementing Use of Personal Protective Equipment and Hand Hygiene.
 If ill student is not wearing a procedural facemask, they must be given one to wear immediately.